 The Safdies’s desire to structure the plot around a real-world basketball game with an actual basketball star in a central part led to scheduling difficulties.
 Everyone from Kobe Bryant to Joel Embiid were considered for the role eventually going to Kevin Garnett, with each recasting resulting in a complete reworking of the script to feature a different basketball game.

 The concept for Uncut Gems dates back to 2009, when the brothers were still mostly creating short films.
 Adam Sandler was considered for the role of Howard Ratner from the beginning, but his agent rejected the Safdies’s original pitch in 2012 before Sandler even read their script.
 Ironically, 2012 became the year of the film’s setting.

 In a recent interview with Entertainment Weekly, Sandler admitted to the mix-up: “Oh man, I didn’t get to meet ’em.
 I didn’t know!
-But I guess they talked to and he probably didn’t think the timing was right, I had other stuff cookin’.
+But I guess they talked to [my agent] and he probably didn’t think the timing was right, I had other stuff cookin’.
 But this age feels like it makes more sense.”

 The Safdies, of course, don’t hold a grudge and admit it wound up being for the best.
 Without the years of constant retooling & rescheduling, Uncut Gems may have never become what it is today.

 Sandler admits in the same interview that while it wasn’t tough being in constant mania while working on the set, it sometimes bled into his personal life.
 Sandler revealed he was relieved his family didn’t come to set, though sometimes the marks from his stunts during the day wound up following him home.